Smart charging is a deployment decision, not only a protocol feature

 If those rules are unclear, smart charging projects become hard to debug and even harder to trust commercially.

-A single DC fast charger can draw 150-350 kW.
-A parking garage with 20 AC chargers at 22 kW each needs 440 kW.
-Most commercial buildings have nowhere near enough electrical capacity to support every charger running at full power simultaneously.
+The arithmetic is unforgiving.
+A single DC fast charger can draw in the 150-350 kW band, depending on hardware and vehicle.
+A parking garage with 20 AC chargers rated at 22 kW each would need roughly 440 kW if all ran flat out.
+Those are nameplate ratings, not measured loads, but they illustrate the problem: most commercial buildings have nowhere near enough spare electrical capacity to support every connector at full power simultaneously.

 ChargingStationMaxProfile